darkEcho07/nextwork-web-project/README.md

 Thank you for exploring this project!
 I'll continue to build this pipeline and apply my learnings to future projects.

 A big shoutout to **[NextWork](https://learn.nextwork.org/app)** for their project guide and support.
 [You can get started with this DevOps series project too by clicking here.](https://learn.nextwork.org/projects/aws-devops-vscode?track=high)

-## Contact
-If you have any questions or comments about the Nextwork Web Project, please contact:
-Rico M. Araojo - [ojoararico.me@gmail.com]